aninramesh/aninramesh.github.io/README.md

         align="right" height= "300">

-Hi!
-I am a Ph.D.
-Atmospheric Physics graduate from University of Maryland Baltimore County, USA.
-I am a researcher with a demonstrated history of working in aerosol measurement and instrumentation and a strong research professional skilled in Matlab, Python, and other programming languages.
+Hello!
+I am a Ph.D. graduate in atmospheric physics from the University of Maryland Baltimore County, USA, with experience in aerosol measurement and instrumentation, as well as expertise in Matlab, Python, and other programming languages.
+I am interested in aerosol remote sensing and inverse methods for determining aerosol properties using multi-angle polarimetric observations.
+In addition to my extensive experience working with the HARP family of polarimeter data, I have also worked with the GRASP algorithm to retrieve aerosol properties.

+During my undergraduate studies in Physics, I worked on a project to build a cavity-based spectrometer for measuring trace gases in the atmosphere.
+When I joined UMBC as a graduate student in 2014, my research interests shifted to aerosol in situ and remote sensing measurements.
+Aside from research, I also enjoy backpacking in national forests, learning new technologies, and keeping up with current events.

 <br clear="left"/>